Naomi Long: Leader of the Alliance Party

 On 26 October 2016, Long was elected Alliance leader unopposed following the resignation of David Ford.
 In the first manifesto released under her leadership, Long affirmed her commitment to building a "united, open, liberal and progressive" society.
 Her party's legislative priorities were revealed to include the harmonisation and strengthening of equality and anti-discrimination measures, the introduction of civil marriage equality, development of integrated education and a Northern Ireland framework to tackle climate change.

 In the 2017 Assembly election, Long topped the poll in Belfast East and was returned to the Assembly with 18.9% of first-preference votes.
 The election was widely viewed as a success for Alliance, with the party increasing its vote share by 2 percentage points and retaining all of its seats in a smaller Assembly.
 The party subsequently held the balance of power at Stormont.

 Alliance targeted two seats in South and Belfast East in the 2017 general election.
 During the campaign, Long reaffirmed her support for a People's Vote, marriage equality, Votes at 16 and greater transparency surrounding political donations.
 She also pledged to oppose any rollback of the Human Rights Act.

 Following the collapse of talks to restore devolution in February 2018, Long reiterated her view that the pay of MLAs should be cut in the absence of a functioning Executive.
 In March 2018, Alliance launched its 'Next Steps Forward' paper, outlining a number of proposals aimed at breaking the deadlock and Stormont.
 At the 2019 Alliance Party Conference, she accused Secretary of State for Northern Ireland Karen Bradley of an "appalling dereliction of duty" over the ongoing stalemate, saying that she had made "no concerted effort to end this interminable drift despite it allegedly being her top priority".

 In the 2019 local elections, Alliance saw a 65% rise in its representation on councils.
 Long hailed the "incredible result" as a watershed moment for politics in Northern Ireland.

 Long was elected to the European Parliament as a representative for Northern Ireland in May 2019 with 18.5% of first-preference votes, the best ever result for Alliance.
 She was subsequently replaced in the Assembly by Máire Hendron, a founding member of the party and former deputy lord mayor of Belfast.
 She then replaced Hendron in the Assembly with effect from 9 January 2020.

-Having served as a local councillor, MLA, MP and MEP, Long is the only active politician in Northern Ireland to have served in every elected position, as well as having served as a mayor, party leader, deputy leader, and a minister.
+In 2019, Long became the first Northern Ireland politician to have served at every level of government.

 In March 2022, Long told the Alliance Party Conference that "some politicians are addicted to crisis and conflict and simply not up to the job of actually governing".
 Long led Alliance into the 2022 Assembly election on a platform of integrated education, health reform, a Green New Deal, tackling paramilitarism and reform of the Stormont institutions.